 - Platinum: On annual spends of Rs.
 15 lakh

-Card users are categorized into one of these tiers every year, based on the total spent in the previous anniversary year.
-If a user fails to meet the spend requirement of a particular tier, he is downgraded to a lower tier.
+If a user fails to meet the spend requirement of a particular tier, he/she is downgraded to a lower tier.
 The higher the spend, the better the tier, which in turn leads to better benefits.
-When looking at the highest benefits on the card, the benefits are too good for a card at a fee of Rs.
+When looking at the highest benefits on the card, the benefits on ATLAS are too good for a card at a fee of Rs.
 5,000 and decent for this fee at the lowest tier.

 In comparison to this complex structure of Axis ATLAS, Horizon has a very simple structure.
 No matter the spend value, all users earn the same benefits.